revyrob/instock-json/README.md

 # 🚀 Instock Responsive Application -  JSON Backend
-Group project completed within 5 days with 2 other Software Engineers during the Brainstation Sofware Engineering Diploma Course
+A Web Appliacation with CRUD functionality.
+A variety of warehouses, their information, and the inventory within them.
+The user is able to add, edit, and delete information within the warehouses and the inventory.
+Group project completed within 5 days with 2 other Software Engineers during the Brainstation Sofware Engineering Diploma Course.

-## Team
+## 👩‍💻Team👨‍💻
 <li>Kayle Robson</li>
 <li>Andre Fourlem</li>
 <li>Nikhil Shetye</li>